How to Fire Someone Professionally: The Ultimate Guide With Scripts

 💡 Pumble Pro Tip

-Although being a collaborative leader has its advantages, that isn’t the only style of leadership that you can explore.
-To find out more about other as well as different types of leadership communication, check out the following posts:
+As a leader, your communication style can transform the way your team works together.
+To find out more about different types of leadership communication, check out the following posts:

 Step #2: Do an assessment and gather all the documentation

-After thinking your decision through, it’s time for an assessment.
+After thinking your decision through, it’s time for an evaluation.

 The termination shouldn’t come as a surprise to either the person you’re firing or the rest of your team.
-That means that there should already be evidence of poor performance, excessive tardiness, or other, valid reasons for the termination.
+That means there should already be evidence of poor performance, excessive tardiness, or other valid reasons for the termination.

-Professor and Chair of Organizational Leadership at Utah Valley University and member of the Forbes Coaches Council, Jonathan H. Westover, states that documenting everything should be your first step when it comes to firing someone.
+Professor and Chair of Organizational Leadership at Utah Valley University and member of the Forbes Coaches Council, Jonathan H. Westover, states that documenting everything should be your first step when it comes to firing someone.menting everything should be your first step when it comes to firing someone.

 Jonathan H Weston